100 First Foods For Babies

 When should I offer my baby finger foods?

-Even if you go with the traditional method of introducing solids, finger foods can be introduced from around 6 months (along with purees or mashed foods) and are a great way to encourage your baby’s independence and help them develop their fine motor skills.
+Even if you go with the traditional method of introducing solids (i.e. spoon feeding), finger foods can be introduced from around 6 months along with purees and mashed foods.

 They also need to be easy for your baby to hold - babies don’t develop a pincer grip until 8-12 months, so early finger foods need to be foods that can be held with the whole hand.